mercury-js/mercury.js/README.md

-# [TODO: PROJECT NAME]
+# Mercury.js

-[TODO: PROJECT NAME] is a customizable headless storefront template for ecom stores.
+Mercury.js is a customizable headless storefront template for ecom stores.
 It is:
 - Optimized for speed & performance and UX & DX with extended support for dynamic content (such as search and product recommendations)
 - Under active development (using Shopify as testing ground), **not ready** for production yet
 - Built on top of Next.js and React 18 (RC)